apache/www-site/content/foundation/marks/pmcs.md

 Projects are free to use http, https or protocol relative links for the  mandatory links required by the website navigation links policy.

-We recomment, but do not require, that projects:
+We recommend, but do not require, that projects:

   - Use https for links where the target automatically switches to https when http is used